mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ##### 8:01

 But Dogen Zenji understands this practice very deeply, so [his teaching is] quite different.
 He mentions this in Shobogenzo.
-It is already translated into English – but [we] don’t understand completely when we read [Shobogenzo].
+It is already translated into English, but [we] don’t understand completely when we read [Shobogenzo].
 Even the Japanese don’t understand it.
 So if you translate it, you don’t understand it; it’s just like reading the Japanese.
 If you just read it, it doesn’t make sense.
 But it’s very deep understanding.

 So [...] here is one translation by Uchiyama.
 First of all I want to read it, but I don’t expect you to understand it.
-If you read this explanation of mindfulness [in] Japanese, it’s kind of repeating the kind of [space]. *[Unintelligible]* is a magic word.
+If you read this explanation of mindfulness [in] Japanese, it’s kind of [like] repeating [a magic spell].

 When I was at Eiheiji monastery, I didn’t understand why Dogen Zenji had to explain [this] deeply.
 Traditionally, it’s pretty easy to understand: contemplate the body as impure, it’s very simple.
 Why did Dogen Zenji have to explain this practice more deeply?
 I didn’t understand it.
 So in your whole life you have to [try to] understand this one, again and again.
 This is very important for us.